 Students who need support with social, emotional and mental health have the option to go to safe space where students are supported by the SEND and/or the pastoral team.
 Safe spaces are available throughout the day.
-The designated SEND safe space is on the third floor in the Resource Base known as the i-Hive.
-During unstructured social times the safe space is the library where a member of the Inclusion Faculty is always present on duty.
+The designated SEND safe space is on the ground floor in the inclusion suite.
+During unstructured social times the safe space is the calm room where a member of the Inclusion Faculty is always present on duty.